 2. At the top of the page you will see a row of tabs.
 Select the one that says Student

 3. Click on the Degree Works link

 What Does It All Mean?

-The work sheet is divided into block requirements of how courses taken or proposed count toward
+The worksheet is divided into block requirements of how courses were taken or proposed count toward

 program requirements.
 Checkboxes exist within each block to easily outline completed course work as well as those registered for the current and any future terms.
 You will also find your cumulative GPA, block GPA (General Education, Major, Minor, Concentration), and the courses you still need to earn your degree.